modular-component/website/case-studies/using-internationalization.md

 slug: using-internationalization
 title: Using an i18n provider
 authors: jvdsande
-date: 2022-10-22
+date: 2025-12-02
 tags: [i18n]
 ---

-In this case study, we look at injecting a component localization data using [`i18next`](https://www.i18next.com/) and TypeScript to build a custom modular stage.
+In this case study, we look at injecting component localization data using [`i18next`](https://www.i18next.com/) and TypeScript to build a custom modular stage.

 <!--truncate-->

-`i18next` is a well known library for handling your application's internationalization needs.
-At it simplest, you feed it with a map of key/value pairs for each language you want to support, and it provides you with a `t(key: string)` function retrieving the correct value based on the currently configured language and the passed key.
+`i18next` is a well-known library for handling your application's internationalization needs.
+At its simplest, you feed it with a map of key/value pairs for each language you want to support, and it provides you with a `t(key: string)` function retrieving the correct value based on the currently configured language and the passed key.

 When using TypeScript, you can further configure it with the list of valid keys, to get both type safety and autocompletion.

-Using prefixes, you can scope your keys, and `i18next` provides a `t` function generator taking a prefix as parameter and allowing accessing prefixed keys by the rest of their identifier only: for instance, `my.component.title` and `my.component.subtitle` can be accessed through `t('title')` and `t('subtitle')` when `t` is generated with the `my.component` prefix.
+Using prefixes, you can scope your keys, and `i18next` provides a `t` function generator taking a prefix as parameter and allowing access to prefixed keys by the rest of their identifier only: for instance, `my.component.title` and `my.component.subtitle` can be accessed through `t('title')` and `t('subtitle')` when `t` is generated with the `my.component` prefix.

 ## `i18next`'s `useTranslation` hook